 If you save the primary data and its backup copies in the same location (for example: on different drives on the same computer), and if your computer crashed or is attacked with a virus, then you will lose your primary data as well as your backup copies at the same time.
 Therefore, it is recommended to save two of your backup copies at two different places, to reduce the risk of a single event destroying multiple copies.

 With SyncBackSE/Pro you can achieve this, by configuring the Profile’s destination path to point to different locations.
 For example: If the destination path for the first profile is configured as an internal drive, then you can consider configuring the second profile to an external drive and third profile to NAS drive, FTP, Cloud etc.

 If you keep all your backup copies in the same building or room, and if there is a fire, accident or theft, then you will lose all your data.
 Hence, physical separation between copies is important and it is always recommended to store one backup offsite (for example: cloud or FTP - that is away from the location where your primary backups are stored).

 You can use SyncBackPro/SE to backup data to an offsite FTP or FTPS server.

-Use SyncBackPro to backup files to an offsite SFTP server or Cloud server (such as Google Drive, OneDrive, Box, Dropbox, Amazon S3, Amazon Drive, Azure, Google Storage, Office 365 (OneDrive for Business and SharePoint), or SugarSync).
+Use SyncBackPro to backup files to an offsite SFTP server or Cloud server (such as Google Drive, OneDrive, Box, Dropbox, Amazon S3, Azure, Google Storage, Office 365 (OneDrive for Business and SharePoint), or SugarSync).
 Hint: cloud backup solutions are a lot cheaper than they used to be!

-While it's certainly better than nothing, having one single backup is not sufficient to safeguard your important data/files.
-Thus, home users, individuals, small businesses or large organisations can use SyncBackPro/SE to implement a 3-2-1 backup plan in your environment to easily recover from lost data and mitigate the effects of disasters.
+While it's certainly better than nothing, having one single backup is not sufficient to truly safeguard your important data/files.
+Home users, individuals, small businesses or large organisations can use SyncBackPro/SE to implement a 3-2-1 backup plan in your environment to easily recover from lost data and mitigate the effects of disasters.